The History of Poi

 A clinical trial conducted at the University of Auckland on poi and older adults proved benefits in grip strength, balance, and attention after just one month of poi practice.
 These are exciting results, especially when thinking about maintaining quality of life as we age.
-Click here to learn more about the health benefits of poi.
+Additional research has been conducted in aged care facilities across New Zealand, and there has also been early research on poi and Parkinson’s.
+You can learn more about the clinical trial or click here to read further articles on poi and health.

 In addition to the scientific research, people across the globe are sharing their personal stories about the positive effects of poi, be it physically, mentally, emotionally, or anything in between.
 Check out our poi stories page to read personal accounts of the benefits of poi, or even share your own poi story.